HERE'S WHY THE COASTAL GRANDMOTHER AESTHETIC IS JUST WHAT WE NEED NOW...

 If you want the lowdown then you’ve come to the right place - take notes because things are about to get full on Midlife Hamptons chic around these parts!

 COS and ARKET, whilst being my goto for Scandi Menocore, also more than fit the brief when it comes to 99% of their staple items.
 Think about the basics of linen trousers, white button down shirts, T-shirts in every cut, linen dresses and of course the Coastal Grandma essentials of roll-necks, bucket hats, simple denim and chinos.
-Both are masters of a variety of Granny Sandals too - Coastal Grandmother embraces a multitude of Man Repelling elements and yet manages to repel no men whatsoever.
+Coastal Grandmother embraces a multitude of Man Repelling elements and yet manages to repel no men whatsoever.
 Form an orderly queue please Steve Martin, Alec Baldwin, Keanu Reeves and Jack Nicholson.

 And finally, don’t forget your three essential bags - this one for the beach, this for trips to the Farmer’s Market and this one for everything else in the daytime.
 Should Coastal Grandma decide she won’t be cooking for everyone tonight and wouldn’t mind dining out, then this will be just fine.